 Finally, the JIA is ready for publication.
 Letters from the UBC Department of International Relations and from the desk of the Editor in Chief are written, and the final issue goes to print.

-The JIA is grateful for the support of the UBC International Relations Student Association and the UBC Faculty of Arts Department of International Relations.
+The JIA is grateful for the support of the UBC International Relations Student Association (IRSA), the UBC Faculty of Arts and the Department of International Relations.